cccswann/cccswann/README.md

 I am currently a <strong>Production Engineering Fellow</strong> at [Major League Hacking](https://mlh.io/)/Facebook and a <strong>Programming Organizer</strong> at [TechTogether Seattle](https://techtogether.io/).

-I love how continuously evolving technology is, because there's always something new to learn!
-I'm continuously striving to become a better engineer and an active contributor to the building and maintainence of software that benefits others.

 🗻  I love languages!
 My current focus is Japanese (JLPT N1 2022), but I've also studied Tagalog, Spanish, and Modern Greek. \
 ⚡  A hobby project that I'm working on is a 6502 microprocessor-based breadboard computer. \
 ⌨️  I build custom mechanical keyboards in my free time.